FAQs - Frequently Asked Questions:

 All Plasma Window™ DVD orders are shipped within 24 hours after the order is placed.
 We ship from Los Angeles, California.
 Most west coast addresses will receive the DVD(s) in 1-2 business days after it is shipped.
 Most midwest addresses will receive the DVD(s) within 2-3 business days.
 Most east coast addresses will receive the DVD(s) within 4-5 business days.
 Canadian shipments arrive within 5-7 business days.
 European shipments arrive within 7-10 business days.
 Asian shipments arrive within 4-10 business days.
 In the rare event that your DVD has not arrived within the timeframes listed above, please contact us so that we can track your shipment.

-We do offer OVERNIGHT service in the U.S. and 3 - 5 day international service worldwide for an extra fee on our order page.
+You can add OVERNIGHT service in the U.S. or 3 - 5 day international service worldwide for an extra fee by adding "Express Shipping" to your shopping cart on our order page.
+(Located near bottom of the order page.)

 All Plasma Window™ DVDs contain several tracks of audio including different styles of music and/or natural sound.
 To switch between the tracks, press the "audio" or "language" button on your DVD remote.
 This will give you the option to switch between tracks 1,2,3 & 4.
 (Some DVDs have more tracks than others.
 Please consult the back of the DVD case for more information.)

-How do I turn off/on the Artist & Title text on the "Art Plasma™" DVD?
+How do I turn off/on the Artist & Title text on the "Art Plasma™" DVDs?

 The artist subtitle feature provides information about the artist who created each painting and the title of the work.
 If you would like to turn this feature on or off, simply press the "subtitle" button and select on/off from the menu.
 Each on screen title is visible for the first 15 seconds of each work of art.